Historic houses in Santa Ana, Manila

-This is a list of historic houses in Santa Ana, Manila, the Philippines.

 Santa Ana is the only district in Manila which was spared from destruction during World War II.
 Civilians fleeing other parts of Manila sought refuge in this district during the war.
 Thus, many ancestral houses are still standing up to the present time.
 Dubbed as the "Forbes Park of Manila", some houses were owned by prominent personalities and wealthy families.
+The following is a list of historic houses in Santa Ana.

 List of historic houses in Santa Ana

 Amparo-Santos Ancestral House

 The Amparo-Santos House was built around 1931–1932, along Isabel Street.
 The original owners of the house were Amparo Lucero, who became Miss Cebu in 1907, and Valentin Santos Sr., who was the first Filipino manager of Manila Electric Company or Meralco.
 One of the famous personalities related to the Santos family was Jon Santos, a Filipino comedian and total entertainer.

 Letter "A" carvings were eminent within the house, specifically at the entrance porch and into the doorways of each bedrooms inside the living room.
 Circular amulets of St. Benedict could also be noticed at each doors, windows, and eaves of the house.
 The house was 2nd Transition, Post 1860s, Bahay na Bato, wherein the ground floor was made out of masonry, second floor was made out of wood, and the roofing is in galvanizes iron sheet, with very thick gauge.